 UN reports Palestinian population decline in Syria

-DAMASCUS, Syria - The U.N.'s Palestinian relief agency says Syria's Palestinian refugee population has fallen by one-fifth since the start of the Syrian conflict in 2011.
-UNRWA Director Pierre Kraehenbuehl said Friday there are 440,000 refugees in Syria, compared to 560,000 in the country before the war.
+UNRWA Director Pierre Krahenbuhl said there are 440,000 refugees in Syria, compared to 560,000 in the country before the war.
+Many of those still in Syria have been displaced by Syria's six-year civil war.

 Discussions